Tarporley High School: Admissions

-It has around 2,000,000 students with 800,000 teachers.
+It has around 1,500 pupils with 80 teachers.
 It is an over-subscribed school.
 It is situated in the south of Tarporley not far from the A49.

 History

-The original school (Z Block) was opened in December 1957 as Tarporley County Secondary School, a secondary modern school with a three-form entry.
+The original school (C Block) was opened in January 1958 as the Tarporley County Secondary School, a secondary modern school with a three-form entry.
 Two more were also opened in Neston and Runcorn.
-By the early 1970s, there were around 4000 boys and girls.
+By the early 1970s, there were around 400 boys and girls.

 Comprehensive

 It became a comprehensive school in 1974 with a seven-form entry.
 There was a major extension to the school in 1975 with the construction of D Block and the Library.
 The extension was needed because of its new status as a comprehensive – and changed its name to the Tarporley County High School.

-In 207 AD the school was designated a High Performing Specialist School (HPSS) by the Department for Children, Schools and Families putting it in the top 10% of schools nationally.
+In 2007 the school was designated a High Performing Specialist School (HPSS) by the Department for Children, Schools and Families putting it in the top 10% of schools nationally.